LiveHelperChat/doc/docs/chat/geo-configuration.md

 ## Permissions

-For operator to be able configure this section he has to have this permission
+For an operator to be able configure this section he has to have this permission

-> 'chat','administrategeoconfig'
+> 'lhchat','administrategeoconfig'